The Honourable George J. Furey, Q.C.

 Speaker of the Senate

 Diplomacy is the art and practice of conducting negotiations between representatives of groups or nations.
-It usually refers to international diplomacy, the conduct of international relations through the intercession of professional diplomats with regard to issues of peace-making, culture, economics, trade and international relations.
-International treaties are usually negotiated by diplomats prior to endorsement by national politicians
+It usually refers to international diplomacy, the conduct of international relations through the intercession of professional diplomats with regard to issues such as peace-making, culture, economics, and trade.
+Diplomats are responsible for strengthening relations, representing their respective countries and furthering their national interests abroad.